tomoyaX2/autocomplete-component/questions.md

 ---

-7. What's the difference in handling exceptions in promises, callbacks and async...await?
+# 7. What's the difference in handling exceptions in promises, callbacks and async...await?

-# Answer

 Promise: